 With financial support from the School, the Junior Class sponsors the graduation reception for the Senior Class.
-The Junior Class parents and students provide for the decorations, senior gift bags, and helping hands, and the School provides everything else-food, flowers, tables, and linens.
+The Junior Class families and students provide the decorations, senior gift bags, and helping hands, and the School provides everything else-food, flowers, tables, and linens.
 The Reception after Senior Graduation is a gift given by the Junior Class to the Senior Class.
-The expectation is that every Junior Student and Parent will participate in the setup, hosting, and cleanup of the Reception.
-The Junior class Advisors in conjunction with the parent class representatives will organize and oversee the duties needed on Thursday afternoon (set-up), Friday morning (set-up and hosting), and Friday afternoon (hosting and clean up) for Senior Graduation.
+The expectation is that every Junior Student and Family will participate in the setup, hosting, and cleanup of the reception.
+The Junior Class Advisors in conjunction with the PFA class representatives will organize and oversee the duties needed on Thursday afternoon (set-up), Friday morning (set-up and hosting), and Friday afternoon (hosting and clean up) for Senior Graduation.